OmdenaLimaChapter/1.First-project_Lima_Peru_Open_Data/Datasets/health/nikhil_mundey/README.md

 DISTRITO (Categorical): Denotes the district of residence for the patients.

 ## Acknowledgment
 We extend our sincere appreciation to the Data Governance Framework of the Peruvian State for generously providing the open-source dataset, fostering transparency and facilitating valuable insights for research and innovation.

+## Reference
+1. [National Open Data Platform](https://www.datosabiertos.gob.pe/) - Data Governance Framework of the Peruvian State is made up of technical and regulatory instruments that establish the minimum requirements that Public Administration entities must implement in accordance with their legal, technological and strategic context to ensure a basic and acceptable level for the collection, processing , publication, storage and opening of the data you manage.